 Easy Keto Triple Chocolate Mug Cake - Great if you are after a chocolate quick fix.
 This is a coconut flour recipe and it is just so fluffy and light, but with amazing deep chocolate flavour.

 Keto Double Chocolate Cheesecake - A showstopper recipe if you've got a big crowd coming over.
 My guests always adore it, whether they are low carb or not!

 Tried this recipe?
 Give it a star rating below!

 Low Carb Sugar Free Chocolate Birthday Cakefrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.

-- 1 cup plus 2 tbsp / 200g sugar free chocolate chips or 85 - 90% dark chocolate roughly chopped
+- 1 cup plus 2 tablespoon / 200g sugar free chocolate chips or 85 - 90% dark chocolate roughly chopped

 - 1 cup/ 240ml heavy cream

 - Preheat the oven to 180C / 350 Fahrenheit.
 Generously grease two 21 x 4 cm round non-stick baking tins with butter.